31 Beautiful Flowers That Will Bloom All Season Long

 Hibiscus watering should be plentiful, as this is a moisture-loving plant.

 Many types of hibiscus have sizeable gorgeous pink, yellow, red, or white flowers.
-It is a tropical plant and can be grown outdoors in warmer areas like California, Hawaii, Florida, and Texas.
-Flowers can be up to 6 inches, and plants grow into shrubs or trees of up to 10ft.
+This tropical plant can be grown outdoors in warmer areas like California, Hawaii, Florida, and Texas.
+Flowers can be up to 6 inches, and plants grow into shrubs or trees of up to 10 feet.

-These plants attract bees and pollinators like hummingbirds and butterflies, making them a fun addition to your landscape—an eye-catching bloom to plant along walkways, hedges, or even indoors.
+These plants attract bees, hummingbirds, and butterflies, making them a fun addition to your landscape.
+It’s an eye-catching bloom to plant along walkways, hedges, or even indoors.

 Hybrid Astilbe